dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ## Interop with JsonElement
-Bi-direction interop is achieved with `JsonElement.AsNode()` and `JsonNode.AsElement()`.

 `JsonElement.AsNode()` can be used to navigate to an editable node.
-This may help usability for those familiar with `JsonDocument` or `JsonElement` or perhaps help first-time usability.
+This may help usability for those familiar with `JsonDocument` or `JsonElement` and perhaps help first-time usability to discover the node types.
 The method is also useful to navigate to a lower tree of JSON, call `AsNode()` and then modify a subsection which will not include the parent nodes.

 The existing methods on `JsonElement` can be used including:
 - `ToInt32()` etc which forwards to `JsonValue<T>`